igardiet/jazzmin-e-commerce/README.md

 ## Getting Started and installing

-#### Follow these steps to clone to take a glance this repository
+#### Follow these steps after you clone this repository
-1. clone this repository, then on your text editor's terminal, type:
+1. npm i
-2. npm i
+2. npm install json-server
-3. npm run db
+3. npm run db (one one window terminal)
-4. open a new terminal window and run: npm start
+4. npm start (on another window terminal)

 ## Prerequisites